Do Keto Diets Increase or Decrease Your Metabolic Rate?

 The thing is that any diet that involves restricting one’s calorific in-take can result in as lower metabolism.
 If one is to maintain their calorie deficit for 3 or more weeks, they will have to worry about a slow metabolism, whether or not you are consuming carbs.
 So this is not a keto specific problem per say.

 However, on the keto diet one may actually increase their metabolism or maintain it at a steady pace but at a higher rate than what you initially started off with.
 An individual’s basal metabolic rate or BMR is the amount of calories one burns in a day, regardless of their activity levels.
 Since the BMR is tied to one’s weight, a larger person will automatically have a higher BMR by virtue of a greater energy demand to carry their own body weight.

 Under usual situations, when people tend to lose weight quickly, they see a decline in their BMR too, due to lower weight.
 Therefore, they are more susceptible to gaining more weight as soon as they stop their diet and exercising.
 However on the Keto diet, as you lose weight the metabolic rate remains the same.
-It is believed that this happens because ketosis preserves muscles, which in turn helps maintain metabolism (At any given weight, the more muscle on your body, and the less fat, the higher your metabolic rate.
+It is believed that this happens because ketosis preserves muscles, which in turn helps maintain more info metabolism (At any given weight, the more women erection muscle on your body, and the less fat, the higher your metabolic rate.
 That’s because muscle uses a lot more energy than fat while at rest)